-- it is expected to be settled in the group's normal a) operating cycle; - it is held primarily for the purpose of being traded; b) - c) it is due to be settled within 12 months after the reporting date; or - the group does not have an unconditional right to defer d) settlement of the liability for at least 12 months after the reporting date.
+- it is expected to be settled in the group's normal operating cycle; - b) it is held primarily for the purpose of being traded; - c) it is due to be settled within 12 months after the reporting date; or - d) the group does not have an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
 Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.